 Monitoring sites have been established in areas where rehabilitation has been completed on AGAA managed tenements within the EPBC area.
 AGAA is committed to monitoring these sites on an annual basis to establish revegetation success for the life of the tenure being held and managed by AGAA.
 The Southern Traverse air core drill programme conducted in 2018 and early 2019 resulted in the disturbance to some established rehabilitation monitoring sites.
-The rehabilitation sites and monitoring programme will be reassessed in 2020 after the ongoing air core programme set for the first half of 2020 is complete.
+During 2020, existing air core tracks were utilised for follow up diamond and RC drill programmes.
+This condition is to be revisited in 2021 in consultation with the AGAA Exploration Department to identify areas that are suitable for ongoing monitoring (i.e. where no further drilling is planned).